Azure-Samples/ms-identity-javascript-react-tutorial/1-Authentication/2-sign-in-b2c/README-incremental.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `App\src\authConfig.js` file.
-1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-react-spa` app copied from the Azure portal.
+1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-react-spa` app copied from the Microsoft admin center.
-1. Find the key `Enter_the_Tenant_Info_Here` and replace the existing value with your Azure AD tenant name.
+1. Find the key `Enter_the_Tenant_Info_Here` and replace the existing value with your Microsoft Entra tenant name.

 To setup your B2C user-flows, do the following: